 The physical activity of humans markedly decreased with increased mechanization.
-In fact, we are currently facing a critical situation in a quarter of world's population is physically inactive (Guthold et al., Lancet Glob Health, 2018).
+In fact, we are currently facing a critical situation in which one out of three people around the world is physically inactive (Hallal et al., The Lancet, 2012).
 Physical inactivity not only increases the risk of death through lifestyle-related diseases (see the table on the right), but also damages mental health (brain functions).